KomodoPlatform/developer-docs/docs/basic-docs/installations/creating-asset-chains.md

 ./komodo-cli -ac_name=HELLOWORLD setpubkey $pubkey
 ```

-After the minimg command is issued, you can check that the two nodes are connected by using the following command:
+After issuing the mining command is issued, can check that the two nodes are connected by using the following command:

 ```bash
 ./komodo-cli -ac_name=HELLOWORLD getinfo | grep connections
 ```

-The response must be `"connections": 1` in both the nodes if they are connected.
+If the nodes are properly connected, both nodes will response will response with: `"connections": 1`

 These are the coins you will later distribute to your community, using either our native DEX, [BarterDEX](../installations/basic-instructions.html#komodo-s-native-dex-barterdex), or our decentralized-ICO software (coming soon), or on any other third-party exchange.